An introduction to 2d conformal field theory: Introduction

-Integrating out the high energy quantum modes results in changing the coupling constants in the action.
-We thus obtain a new, effective action for our low energy theory.
+Integrating out the high-energy quantum modes results in changes to the coupling constants in the action, leading to a new, effective action for our low-energy theory.
 Repeatedly integrating out thin shells in momentum space will lead to a continuous trajectory through the space of couplings: this is \textbf{renormalization group flow}.

-By naive dimensional analysis, the possible parameter space becomes finite-dimensional.
-Although one can consider infinitely many interaction terms
+By employing naive dimensional analysis, we find that the possible parameter space becomes finite-dimensional.
+Although one can consider infinitely many interaction terms:

 the terms $\cO_i$ with $d<\Delta^i$ are suppressed at low energy, which are called \textbf{irrelevant}.
 Therefore, we just need to consider finitely many terms $\cO_i$ with $d\ge\Delta^i$ at low energy.
-To understand the behavior of a theory for these terms, we need to consider the beta function $\beta(g)$ which describes how the coupling parameter $g$ changes in terms of energy scale $\Lambda$:
+To understand the behavior of a theory for these terms, we analyze the beta function $\beta(g)$, which describes how the coupling parameter $g$ changes with respect to the energy scale $\Lambda$

 The non-trivial beta function will result in the breaking of conformal invariance quantum mechanically.
 For example, the one-loop $\beta$ function for the $\phi^4$ theory in $d=4$ dimensions is